NYKO7/World-Of-Warcraft-Dark-Theme-UI-Texture-Pack/README.md

 ![mvMlmEQ](https://user-images.githubusercontent.com/34164362/165373357-130a4599-6f5c-4e14-8664-1f348a50aa4a.png)

 5. Launch the game or restart your game if you had it open already.
 Game needs to be restarted in order to load new Texture Pack, simple /reload is not enough and wont work.
 6. Enjoy Dark Theme UI Texture Pack.
-If you experienced any problems or Texture Pack isnt working dont mind asking for help in our discord: https://discord.gg/7hEaWxNMJC
+If you experienced any problems or Texture Pack isnt working dont mind asking for help in CurseForge comments or Discord (soon).

 # Join Discord for help.
 Work in Progress.
 We will update it soon.